 Making Melting Pot Cheddar Cheese Fondue

-Don’t miss out on this book by the Melting Pot restaurant, they serve up many of their special dishes in their book Dip Into Something Different: A Collection of Recipes from Our Fondue Pot to Yours
+Don’t miss out on this book by the Melting Pot restaurant.
+They have the recipes for many of their special dishes in their book Dip Into Something Different: A Collection of Recipes from Our Fondue Pot to Yours.

 Do you love fondue?
 Try these delicious recipes!